 Spay and Neuter in Carmel, IN

 Your pet has a natural ability to reproduce, and therefore natural urges to fulfill that ability.
 However, with reproduction comes the production of hormones that facilitate undesirable behavior, and sooner or later, even undesirable litters.
 So many animal shelters are already at full capacity, meaning far too many pets are euthanized.
-To address the animal overpopulation crisis as well as help your pet live a happier, healthier life, spay and neuter surgery is ideal.
+To address the animal overpopulation crisis as well as help your pet live a happier, healthier life, spay or neuter surgery is ideal.
 At Clayton Family Veterinary Care in Carmel, we perform laser surgery, which adds the additional benefit of a faster recovery.
 Call us at (317) 218-3142 or make an appointment online.

 Spay and Neuter Benefits